- DRIVES Information

 A national title search is only required for a public and private tow.

-Federal law still requires protection of this information.
-Nothing has changed regarding this process.
-The process is still the same when performing the Colorado Record Search and will apply to the National Record Search.
+No. Federal law requires protection of this information.
 Each entity (tow operator and law enforcement) must perform separate National Title Searches to comply with statute when a “No Record Found” search result is received from the Colorado Motor Vehicle Record Search.

 - As a law enforcement officer, performing a public tow on a vehicle deemed abandoned, I would complete the DR 2008 Public Tow Vehicle Information Request and conduct a title/registration search through DOR.
 Would I attach the results of that search to the DR 2008 when I send it by certified mail to notify the owner and/or lienholder?

 The Colorado Motor Vehicle Record Search Results are not sent to the Owner of Record.
 It would be provided to the buyer/purchaser of the vehicle when the result indicates “No Record Found”.
-At this time, only the tow operator would retain a copy of the search results for 3 years.
 For abandoned vehicles towed on or after January 1, 2017, tow operators and law enforcement would retain search results during the 3 year retention period.

 - When a law enforcement officer is on the scene of a motor vehicle accident, and calling a tow off a rotation, the tow company arrives on scene and tows a vehicle.
 This could qualify as a private tow or a public tow.
 Does it matter if the tow company makes contact with the vehicle operator or not?
 Sometimes the occupants are taken by ambulance and the tow company never makes contact with the driver.